Aposhian/cpp-pointer-passing-pitfalls/README.md

 terminate called after throwing an instance of 'std::bad_weak_ptr' what():  bad_weak_ptr
 ```
 `shared_from_this()` can only be called on an object that is _already being managed by a shared pointer_.
-There are a couple of ways to run afoul of this prerequisite.
+There are a couple of ways to run afoul of this prerequisite: notably trying to use `shared_from_this()` inside the constructor.

 ### 4. double free from bad multiple ownership
 ```